-Tax free shopping is about the only benefit to come out of Brexit for the UK tourist to Andalucia yet only about 10% of tourists are claiming their refunds.
+Tax free shopping is about the only benefit to come out of Brexit for the Great British tourist to Andalucia yet only about 10% of tourists are claiming their refunds.
 The main reason for this low take up of this permanent discount is lack of awareness - hence the message in the first paragraph.
 Stores such as El Corte Inglés are heavily promoting tax free shopping.
 More good news is that there is no limit as to the value of the purchase, subject to personal allowances.

-If you reside in England, Scotland or Wales and visit Europe for less than 6 months,– you can claim an IVA refund on your purchases!
+If you reside in England, Scotland or Wales (Great Britain) and visit Europe for less than 6 months,– you can claim an IVA refund on your purchases!
 However, there are rules around what you can and cannot claim.
 Goods which are not used or consumed on your trip will qualify – think fashion items, cosmetics, jewellery, technology and yes, your wine too.
 On the other hand, restaurant bills, hotel bills, train tickets, gas bills or alcohol you've already drunk will not qualify.
 If you're planning to stay in the EU for a bit longer, also make sure you keep an eye on your purchase time, as the right to claim a VAT refund expires at the end of 3 months after the date of your purchase.
 For example, if you are leaving in April (anytime between 1st - 30th April), the earliest date you can make a purchase and reclaim IVA on it is 1st January.

 For once with Spanish bureaucracy, the reclaim procedure is not rocket science.